USS Alcor (AK-259): War Relief and Seacowboys

 In 1946 after World War II the Rockland Victory was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Rockland Victory was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
 Rockland Victory made 7 trips she took 780 horses, several thousand baby chicks and hay bales to on each trip.
-Rockland Victory moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+Rockland Victory moved horses, heifers, and mules as well as some chicks, rabbits, and goats.
 In 1947 with her war and relief work done she was laid up in at Wilmington, North Carolina and later the James River as part of the National Defense Reserve Fleet.